CultureBus logo by Pentagram

 CultureBus is an initiative from the San Francisco Municipal Transportation Agency to provide locals and visitors with an easy, economical and eco-friendly bus service from downtown San Francisco to Golden Gate Park, with stops at many cultural institutions.

-I’m not over the moon about the application, much like Khoi Vinh, but who knows what restrictions the design brief might’ve included?
-I do, however, very much admire the monogram logo.
-How about you?
+I’m not over the moon about the application, much like Khoi, but who knows what restrictions the brief might’ve included?
+I very much like the monogram, though.

 I almost don’t mind the execution of the application.. bus advertising is often a little gaudy and borderline tacky, isn’t it?
 Although it does look as if they just looked for the largest uninterrupted space and said “yeah, whack her there!”